 Last week, SVV and I went on an actual vacation, meaning I wasn’t there for a story, we weren’t reviewing a hotel—rather, we were just down in Florida making use of my parents’ timeshare in the Orlando area.
-(This doesn’t mean I went a week without working; on the contrary, I spent a couple days holed up in the condo putting out fires.
-That said, if I have to be indoors working at least I was indoors working in Florida!)
+But as we were planning, I couldn’t figure out which waterpark to hit up: Blizzard Beach or Typhoon Lagoon?

 Southwest has several direct flights between Nashville and Orlando, so we took the latest on a Sunday night, which got us in a little after 9 and to the condo an hour after that.
 Monday morning we weren’t feeling like logging a whole day at the parks, so on a whim, we decided to venture down the road to Blizzard Beach, one of Disney World’s two water parks.

 You may have noticed but I’m super Type A with my planning (I like to think of it as “efficient”).
 I’m the kind of park-goer who wants to prioritize her rides and hit the ones that will have the longest line by midday the first thing in the day.
 As such, I spent the morning doing a little digging around online before trying to figure out the best of the two water parks to visit as an adult.
 I couldn’t find any helpful resources online, so we decided to go with our gut and do Blizzard Beach, which we both enjoyed a whole lot the last time we were there in 2009 with my family.

 But when we got there this time, we were in for a surprise.

 Disney offers admission to both water parks on the same ticket!

 You’ll have to drive five miles down the road to Typhoon Lagoon when you’re ready to switch parks, but paying $58 a head, I definitely felt like we got more bang for our buck being able to visit a second park when we tired of Blizzard Beach.